-At Greenslopes Obstetrics & Gynaecology, all of our obstetricians share a similar philosophy of respecting a woman’s wishes and only intervening when necessary to ensure a safe outcome for both mother and baby.
-We communicate daily and cover each other for on-call weekends.
+Each obstetrician at Greenslopes Obstetrics & Gynaecology is an independent practitioner sharing the same philosophy of respecting your wishes during pregnancy and only intervening when necessary to ensure a safe outcome for you and your baby.
+They communicate daily and cover each other for on-call weekends.

 At the first antenatal visit, your complete medical history will be taken, the dates of the pregnancy established, and various investigations will be discussed including ultrasounds.
 Ultrasounds may be performed at the rooms when indicated.
-Print outs of images can be provided, or if you have a USB flash drive, electronic images and video can be recorded for you.
-Depending on your dates, the first visit may involve a discussion on screening tests for Down’s syndrome and other genetic abnormalities.
-Our doctors will outline the management plan for your pregnancy based on your initial history, examination, and investigation results.
+Print outs or electronic copies of images can be provided.
+Depending on your dates, the first visit may involve a discussion on screening tests for Down syndrome and other genetic abnormalities.
+Your doctors will outline the management plan for your pregnancy based on your initial history, examination, and investigation results.

-Prior to 20 weeks antenatal visits do not have to be particularly frequent, however, this typically increases after 20 weeks to approximately once per month.
-We recommend fortnightly obstetric visits between 28 and 36 weeks and then weekly from 36 weeks onwards.
-We recommend a postnatal visit at six weeks after your baby is born.
+Prior to 20 weeks, antenatal visits do not have to be particularly frequent.
+However, this typically increases after 20 weeks to approximately once per month.
+Fortnightly obstetric visits between 28 and 36 weeks are recommended and then weekly from 36 weeks onwards.
+Your obstetrician will recommend a postnatal visit at six weeks after your baby is born.

 Request an appointment

 The following investigations are recommended during your pregnancy:

 (1 - 5 weeks)

 |Full blood count, blood group and antibodies, Syphilis, Rubella (German Measles) Hepatitis B and C, HIV and a urine culture.

 Testing for Varicella (Chickenpox), Toxoplasmosis, Parvovirus, Cytomegalovirus is optional – some GPs may do it up front anyway.